5 FAQ’s on selection day

 Typical ESP students have a lot if questions, so you do not have to worry if you have many questions!
 Our programme coordinator, Bas Moed, will answer the five most frequently asked questions related to the selection day.
 Please find the answers below!

 3PDATE: This blog post was written in the pre-Corona era.
-For the 2021 selection day, the format will be different, that is: all interviews online via Microsoft Teams and the exam online via TestVision and Proctorio.
+For the 2022 selection day, the format will be same as the 2021 edition, that is: all interviews online via Microsoft Teams and the exam online via TestVision and Proctorio.
 The content will still be the same so you can still enjoy and learn from this post!
 See you soon!

 #1 What are my chances?

 “If you are talented, motivated and know what physiotherapy and ESP entails, you stand a very good chance of getting into our programme.
 In numbers:

 “Be honest and share your story.
 It is ok to say that you are not still 100% sure and you have questions for us too!“

 #2 Is it going to be a long day?

 “Well, the selection day is comparable to the ESP programme.
 It very intense, but quite short compared to other programmes 😉 Depending on the group colour assigned to you, the two components (two interviews of 8 minutes each and exam of 60 minutes) will be done within 3 or 4 hour window, so be prepared for some waiting time in between.”

 #3 What questions will I get during the interviews?